 About Play Therapy

-My primary approach for working alongside you and your child in therapy is to use play therapy, particularly Child-Centered Play Therapy and Gestalt Play Therapy.
+My primary approach when working alongside you and your child in therapy is to use play therapy, particularly Child-Centered Play Therapy and Gestalt Play Therapy.

 Why Play Therapy?